The Nectar checks all of the boxes for our top award—Editor’s Pick!

 We created this guide to help you, the overwhelmed bed-in-a-box shopper.
 Below, you’ll find our top 10 bed-in-a-box mattresses and why we recommend them as well as a buyer’s guide to purchasing the best mattress-in-a-box.
 Be sure to check out our top picks for the best mattresses of 2021 overall as well.

 Disclosure: By clicking on the product links in this article, Mattress Nerd may receive a commission fee at no cost to you, the reader.
 Read full disclosure statement.

 Best Bed-in-a-box on a budget

-If you like the deep, melting hug of memory foam and are looking for the best value, the Nectar may be the best mattress-in-a-box mattress, but because its high quality comes at a rather affordable price.
+The Nectar mattress takes home our Editor’s Pick award not only because it’s a well-rounded, high-quality bed-in-a-box mattress, but because its high quality comes at a rather affordable price.
 The medium-firm feel will accommodate all sleeping positions for sleepers at a variety of body weights and sizes.
 The soft quilted cover and top layers of foam offer the slow sinking feel lovers of memory foam look for, but the quick-responding, firmer base layers offer support to keep your spine in alignment.
 The Nectar is available in sizes Twin through California King and comes with a 365-night trial, free shipping, and a forever warranty, at less than $1,000 for a queen.
 White glove delivery is available for an additional fee.

 Read our full Nectar mattress review to learn more!